ishitasinha8/DoRAImplementation/README.md

 ## 9. Acknowledgements

 This work was carried out as part of **Cornell CS 5782 (Spring 2026)**; thanks to the course staff and peers for feedback and for the reproducibility-focused project framing.

-## 9. Acknowledgements

-This work was carried out as part of **Cornell CS 4/5782 (Spring 2026)** — thanks to the course staff and peers for feedback and for the reproducibility-focused project framing.